kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

 .. rubric:: Highlight code changes

 Often, you want to highlight what code need to be changed.
-With the Awesome Theme, you can use the following options for the :rst:`code-block`
+With the |product|, you can use the following options for the :rst:`code-block`
 directive:

 - To highlight lines, that need to be added,